 The school has a body of trustees who are responsible for matters of School Governance and who maintain an objective overview of the whole.
 The School also has a management team, the members of whom collectively carry the role of a headteacher.

-The downloadable documents below detail the roles and responsibilities of governors and management team members.
+The downloadable documents below detail the roles and responsibilities of governors, management team members and also the staff currently working in the school.

 In addition to the many meetings that happen between smaller groups of teachers whenever required, there are a number of regular weekly meetings that have important roles in the development and running of the school.
 One of these is the Faculty meeting, which is for all school staff, both teaching and non teaching, throughout the school and which includes artistic activity, child and class studies, teaching discussions, organisation of festivals and regular updates on safeguarding, health & safety and Special Educational Needs (SEND).